mapassos/brazil-macroeconomics-data-analysis-and-pipeline/README.md

 The main objective of this project is to analyze both the interest rate (taxa selic) and inflation rate (IPCA) of Brazil and possibly create a simple predictive model.
 To support this, another goal was to create an ETL pipeline.

 ## Project Summary

+This project consists of two main parts: ETL and Data Analysis.
 ### ETL

-This project consists into two main parts: ETL and the Data Analysis.
-The ETL pipeline was developed because the data analysis required pulling data from their respective soutive.
+An ETL pipeline was developed because the data analysis required pulling data from their respective sources.
 Therefore, the ETL goals were to:
 * retrieve up-to-date data
 * clean, transform and create the mothly and annual data
 * and load each data into a tsv file.

-One of the data sources required the use of Selenium.
+One of the data sources required the use of Selenium to extract the data.
 Since I wanted to reduce the dependencies and isolate this process, I chose dockerize this step.
 Another data extraction was necessary because the library holidays did not contain all the necessary holidays necessary to accumulate the data over a month or year.
-The script for this can be found in `scrap/feriados.py`
+The script for this can be found in `scrap/feriados.py`.
 For the ETL orchestration, I used Airflow for scheduling and monitoring workflows.

 ### Data Analysis
 The conclusion of the data analysis was that there was no significant correlation between Brazillian interest rate and inflation rate, so a model using only these two variables would not be effective.